PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 Zero also has some exclusive dialogue, in which Alpha and Beta tell Ollie that they know Will personally.
 They note that Will looks different from how they remember, as he used to hide behind a friendly façade, though he’s now taken off that mask.
 Alpha and Beta then think to themselves that they’ve always wondered where Will had gone ever since the day they escaped Mirror World before they start wondering what he’s scheming.)

-(A/N: Zero also gets some exclusive dialogue while encountering Will.
+(A/N: Zero gets some exclusive dialogue while encountering Will.
 When he first appears, Alpha and Beta start threatening him to back down, to which he laughs and says that he had only come to say hello.
 When they demand to know what he’s planning, Will tells them not to be impatient and jokingly suggests that they catch up over a cup of tea.
 The dialogue then transitions back into the generic script that has him talk about the ultimate light and the ultimate darkness.
+After that, he tells Zero that though he normally enjoys the anticipation, this time feels special to him, adding that it might be because of them.
+He then calls Zero an incomplete Transcendent split in two and tells them not to make him wait for too long before disappearing.

 The Heroes also get some exclusive dialogue here.
 After Will disappears, all the Heroes except for Luminous consider Will’s words about the ultimate light and the ultimate darkness, after which they wonder whether Luminous knows anything about it.
-However, Luminous has nothing intelligent to say on the topic, as he just wonders aloud, “Ultimate light and ultimate darkness…” and leaves it at that.
+However, Luminous has nothing intelligent to say on the topic, as he just wonders aloud, “Ultimate light and ultimate darkness…” and leaves it at that.)

-Please note: the following text reveals the identity of the masked figure.
+(A/N: Please note: the following text reveals the identity of the masked figure.
 If you don’t want spoilers, skip to the end of the author note.

 The child that Will is referring to is Orchid, the masked figure.
 The unpleasant memories that he’s experiencing are most likely from when he failed to prevent Alpha and Beta from awakening as the Transcendents of Time.
 Will really can’t catch a break from handling Transcendents, first with Zero, and now with Tana.
 Ironically, he’s faced this same situation before with Fang.
 Just like how Orchid is a Spirit of Darkness, Fang was a Darkling, with both of them intervening at different points in time to stop Will from succeeding in carrying out his plans with Zero and Tana.